open-language/wordnets/README.md

 ![](assets/logo.png)

-Wordnets is a node.js module which makes [Princeton University's Wordnet](https://wordnet.princeton.edu/) and [Wordnet Bahasa](http://wn-msa.sourceforge.net/index.eng.html) available as one node.js package.
+Wordnets is a package which makes [Princeton University's Wordnet](https://wordnet.princeton.edu/) and [Wordnet Bahasa](http://wn-msa.sourceforge.net/index.eng.html) available as one gzip package.
 It merged the [en-wordnet](https://github.com/open-language/en-wordnet) and [id-wordnet](https://github.com/open-language/id-wordnet) repos, which are now archived.

 ## About